WebOfTrust/keri/docs/Q-and-A.md

 In 2022 KERI sits mainly under [WebOfTrust](https://github.com/WebOfTrust), which is a github repository collection of *Standards Relating to a Web Of Trust Based on Autonomic Identifier Systems*

 The integrated work also leads to [IETF](https://datatracker.ietf.org/person/sam@prosapien.com) drafts.
+The value statement and organizational principles of the IETF strongly resonate with KERI.
+Read more about why IETF [here](https://github.com/WebOfTrust/keri/blob/main/README.md#why-ietf).

 The work is done together with TrustoverIP in the Task Force [ACDC](https://wiki.trustoverip.org/display/HOME/ACDC+%28Authentic+Chained+Data+Container%29+Task+Force).
 (*SamMSmith and @henkvancann*)